The Complete OpenEMR Billing, RCM & Reporting Guide

 • Electronic (837P) Claims: To send via clearinghouse, use Billing Manager’s X12 Options → Generate X12 function.
 This produces an ANSI 837 file containing all selected claims.
 If your site has the ClaimRev module or an SFTP partner set up, you can upload this file directly to your clearinghouse.
 After generating the 837P file, go to Fees → Post Payments and click ERA Upload to send it to your clearinghouse, or FTP it if configured.
 Some clearinghouses allow direct SFTP from OpenEMR.

-5. Clearinghouse Options & EDI
+5. OpenEMR Clearinghouse Integration and EDI Submission

 OpenEMR supports any ANSI-compliant clearinghouse.
 Common ones (like Office Ally) charge a fee or not, depending on in/out-of-network payers.
 During clearinghouse setup, you’ll configure the X12 Partners or EDI settings in Administration → Globals → Billing (enter sender/receiver IDs, qualifiers, etc.) to match the clearinghouse’s requirements.
 Always use the clearinghouse’s test credentials first.